raygye/raygye/README.md

 <br />
 <br />

-Hi, I'm Gary Ye, an Computer Engineering student at the University of Waterloo, and an aspiring Full Stack Software Developer.
+Hi, I'm Gary Ye, a Computer Engineering student at the University of Waterloo, and an aspiring Full Stack Software Developer.

 Feel free to take a look at what I do!